MorevM/eslint-config-more/README.md

 }
 ```

-It can be annoying and verbose to write it all the time (although it has advantages, explicit is better than implicit). \
+It can be annoying and verbose to write it all the time (although it has advantages, explicit is better than implicit).

-Usually you want to lint all `json` and `yaml` files based on its extension, all `vue` files usually have `.vue` extension, tests placed in `__tests__` folder or contains `.test.js`, etc. \
+Usually you want to lint all `json` and `yaml` files based on its extension, all `vue` files have `.vue` extension, tests placed in `__tests__` folder or named with pattern `*.test.js`, etc. \
-So, presets just pre-configured configurations with default overrides.
+So, presets just configurations with pre-defined `overrides`.

 All presets comes with `/warn-autofixable` and `/off-autofixable` variants exactly the same as individual configurations.